 If we come with family or friends, can we all stay

 Of course.
-Groups of up to eight can stay in our historic hospital
+Groups of up to twelve can stay in our accommodation.

-building - "Plains Retreat", or six in our renovated villa, at
+Retreat' and six in our renovated villa, at Thomas Street.
+The

-Thomas Street.
-The villa has a kitchen if you want to cook meals at
+villa has a kitchen if you want to cook meals at night.